Tubbz-alt/ADTKM/README.md

 ## Guides
 ### Installation and Configuration
-Start here.
-View the installation guide for how to initially get everything set up.
+Please view the [installation](./installation.md) guide for how to initially get everything set up.

 ### Usage
-Please view the usage guide once you have everything needed installed and configured.
+Please view the [usage](./usage.md) guide once you have everything needed installed and configured.

 ### File Structure
-Under the Beaglebone Files folder you will find folders containing the code for the wrappers, the ADC and the 61850 applications.
+Under the [BeagleboneFiles](./BeagleboneFiles) folder you will find folders containing the code for the wrappers, the ADC and the 61850 applications.